 This makes Dutch ovens perfect for slow roasting meats or vegetables.

 Frying – The ability to conduct heat is the star again when it comes to using a Dutch oven for deep-frying.
 Dutch ovens will heat oil evenly, allowing the cook to closely control the temperature of the fry oil.
-Some enameled Dutch ovens should not be used with the high temperatures used in deep frying, so check with the manufacturer.
+There are some enameled Dutch ovens should not be used with the high temperatures used in deep frying, so be sure to check with the manufacturer.

 Breads – Dutch ovens have also long been used to bake breads and other baked goods.
 The radiant heat acts similarly to a stone hearth of a bread or pizza oven.
 Furthermore, the lid holds in moisture and steam, which creates a desirably crispy crust.